hunterdyar/UnityForSmartPeople/scripts/vectorPointing.md

 For example, if we wanted to have a top-down 2D game where the player faces the mouse position, we would need to get the vector that points from the player to the world-space position of the mouse.

-The answer is easier than you may think: We subtract positions in space to get the Vector.
+The answer is easier than you may think: we subtract positions in space to get the Vector.

 ```
 // A vector that points from an origin position (Vector3) to the target position (Vector3).